 |240,010 – 750,010||0.1 USD|

 |750,010 – 1,000,010||0.005 USD|

-NOTE: More details can be obtained on this link.
+For more details check out this link.
 For calculations regarding the costs, go to the Azure Calculator.

 Migrating the service